-AEA Zeus (Gen1) and Challenger Standard (unshrouded) Barrel Band Installation
+AEA Zeus (Gen1), Challenger Standard (unshrouded), and Element Max Barrel Band Installation

 Black Arts Design Barrel Bands are designed to be a snug fitting part.
 There are rubberized bushings in the barrel section.
 They are designed to allow a very close tolerance fit as well as provide some dampening effect.